-Article 25 and Article 26: Freedom to Profess or Practice Religion and Freedom to manage Religious Affairs: Article 25 guarantees to every person and not citizen of India the right to profess and practice religion and Article 26 gives special protection to religious denominations.
-Both can be enjoyed by any person subject to public order, morality and Health and other provisions of the respective part of the Constitution.
+Article 25 and Article 26: Freedom to Professor Practice Religion and Freedom to manage Religious Affairs: Article 25 guarantees to every person and not a citizen of India the right to profess and practice religion and Article 26 gives special protection to religious denominations.
+Both can be enjoyed by any person subject to public order, morality Health and other provisions of the respective part of the Constitution.

-Article 51- A: Fundamental Duties It shall be the duty of every citizen of India -To protect and improve the natural environment including forests, lakes, rivers and wild life, and to have compassion for living creatures.
-It shows that every citizen is under the fundamental duty to protect and improve natural environment since it is closely related to public Health.
+Article 51- A: Fundamental Duties It shall be the duty of every citizen of India -To protect and improve the natural environment including forests, lakes, rivers and wildlife, and to have compassion for living creatures.
+It shows that every citizen is under the fundamental duty to protect and improve the natural environment since it is closely related to public health.

 Article 243-W of the Constitution provides that the legislature of the State may by law, endow the municipalities with such powers and authorities as may be necessary to enable them to function as institutions of local self-government.
 This power is connected with matters included in the Twelfth Schedule, item 6 i.e. Public Health, sanitation conservancy and solid waste management.

-It is the primary duty of the state to provide for secured health to its citizen.
+It is the primary duty of the state to provide secure health to its citizen.
 No doubt the government is rendering this obligation by opening government hospitals and health centre’s, but to be meaningful they must be within the reach of its people and of sufficient liquid quality.